On this page

 - Passport-style photographs meeting specifications

-- Certification that you have not received the U.S. passport book and/or card for which you applied.
+- Certification that the applicant has not received the U.S. passport book and/or card.

 - On this form will be entered into the Consular Lost and Stolen Passport System